Frequently Asked Questions

 Question 6: If a State DOT uses the design build approach to deliver a project, what is available to value engineer?

-In many ways, conducting a design-build VE analysis is quite similar to a analysis conducted early (e.g., 30% design) in the development of a project delivered by the design-bid-build approach.
+In many ways, conducting a design-build VE analysis is quite similar to an analysis conducted early (e.g., 30% design) in the development of a project delivered by the design-bid-build approach.
+The major difference is that the approved VE recommendations will be incorporated into the design build Request for Proposal (RFP) rather than the design plans.

 The "Best Practices" section of the FHWA's VE Accomplishment Report provides more information about how certain states have conducted their VE analyses for design-build projects.